-This assessment is preliminary in nature and is based on mineral resources.
-Unlike mineral reserves, mineral resources do not have demonstrated economic viability.
-This assessment also includes inferred mineral resources that are considered too speculative geologically to have modifying factors applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that this economic assessment will be realized.
+The PEA is preliminary in nature, that it includes Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is no certainty that the PEA will be realized.
+Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.

 The economic model is based on mine plans that were prepared as outlined in previous sections.
 Inferred resources account for approximately 21% of the tonnage contained within the mine plan.
-The economic results of the Project both without inferred resources and including inferred resources are presented within this section.
-However, the removal of the inferred material from the mine plan is a gross adjustment and no recalculation of fixed capital and operating costs has been completed for the scenario without inferred mineral resources.

-The results indicate that, at a copper price of US\$3.80/lb, the Project without inferred material returns an after-tax NPV at 8% of US\$0.5 billion calculated from the start of construction, an after tax IRR of 14% and a payback period from the start of construction of 10 years.
-When the inferred material is included in the economic analysis, the after tax NPV @ 8% increases to US\$1.3 billion, the after tax IRR increases to 23% and the payback period decreases to 7 years from the start of construction.
+The results indicate that, at a copper price of US\$3.80/lb the after tax NPV @ 8% is US\$1.3 billion, the after tax IRR is 23% and the payback period is 7 years from the start of construction.

-The sensitivity analysis performed for this report indicates that the operation's NPV is most sensitive to the classification of material, the commodity price received, processing plant performance and variations in the grade of ore mined.
-23 Recommendations
+The sensitivity analysis performed for this report indicates that the operation's NPV is most sensitive to metal price followed by initial capital cost.

+26 Recommendations